 Installation guide

-is a set of libraries that can be used in assembly programs
+The c64lib is a set of libraries that can be used in assembly programs

 written with Kick Assembler.
 Each library consists of one or